UnmeshaSingh/MyVoteAWS/README.md

 # My Vote AWS
+UI CHANGES AND DEPLOYED THE WHOLE PROJECT LOCALLY MADE BY UNMESHA SINGH

 The application is already written, and all you have to do is deploy it using the technologies you have learned!
 The system is already familiar to you from the Infrastructure as a Code module, it is a demo application for voting, but this time it is redesigned to use the capabilities of AWS directly: it consists of two front-end components (JS Single-Page Application) and three back-end components ( Python).